Search the LRC Site

 We have a few special rules for writing sessions that students who haven't been in for a few semesters might be unfamiliar with.
 First, we will not read papers that are dropped off, and the tutors won't work as editors to fix your grammar or sentence errors for you.
 Instead, tutors will explain issues of grammar and punctuation as the need arises in your essay, with the goal of teaching you how to spot and correct your own errors on that text and future pieces of writing.
 Second, in writing sessions, you or the tutor will read the piece of writing aloud.
 This technique helps you hear your own errors, and you'll be shocked at how many mistakes you catch yourself, letting you and the tutor work on concerns that aren't so easily "fixed."

 Online tutors hold tutoring sessions online or by phone, at a distance.
 Online sessions are synchronous and require students to make appointments to meet.
-Tutors and students “meet” either online inside the online scheduler or by phone (online sessions number - 410.849.9260).
+Tutors and students "meet" either online inside the online scheduler or by phone (online sessions number - 410-849-9260).
 Currently, we offer online tutoring sessions in writing, business/accounting, and some science classes.
-We have a handy quick-guide to get you started.

 In a handful of classes, tutors anticipate a high number of students coming with the same questions.
 For these, tutors hold what we call group study sessions, when a tutor sets aside an hour for a group tutoring/study session for students in a specific course.
 Math and science courses tend to have dedicated study-sessions.
-You can find the group study schedule using our online scheduler.
-Just change the "Schedule" in the drop-down menu when you log in to "Group Study."
+Give us a call or stop by to find out when a group study session might be held for a class you're taking, or look out for the tutors visiting your classes with information.

 Our tutors are a diverse bunch; they work full-time and part-time; they’re retired teachers and current students; they bring a wide range of experiences, histories, and world views to the table.
 The fact that our tutors reflect the diversity of our student body helps every student find a tutor with whom she or he “fits.”
 If you're interested in joining our diverse bunch of tutors, find information about applying online.